 By no means is it a misconception that social media has invaded the business world.
 With new technology always on the horizon, the digital marketing space is finding its niche in social media.
-Businesses today are not only creating accounts on social platforms, but they’re actively using them to marketing themselves.
+Businesses today are not only creating accounts on social platforms, but they’re also actively using them to market themselves.

-If you’ve been sitting on the sidelines with an unmanaged profile, now’s the time to get in the game.
+If you’ve been sitting on the sidelines with an un-managed profile, now’s the time to get in the game.
 Check out the following strategies to send your business soaring on social in 2017.